 - How to Take a Slofie on iPhone 11, 11 Pro, and 11 Pro Max

-- How to Delete Siri and Dictation History in iOS 13 on iPhone or iPad
+- Delete Siri and Dictation History in iOS 13 on iPhone or iPad

 - Best Manual Camera Apps for iPhone and iPad

 What do you think of the redesigned stock camera app for iOS?
 Has it got better?
-Feel free to share your thoughts.
-To keep yourself at pace with all-things-Apple, make sure to download our iOS app and also follow us on Twitter, Facebook, and Instagram.
+Feel free to share your thoughts in comment box.